 In the opinion of Staff, because this is a mid-20th century house none of the criteria for demolition and encapsulation are met in this instance.
-However, Staff is concerned about the proposed amount of demolition and encapsulation, particularly on the east elevation, which would eliminate the existing recess and projecting pattern established on South Lee Street.
-This pattern of facades is a character-defining trait of this section of Yates Garden and should be preserved if possible.
-Staff believes some demolition and encapsulation could be appropriate to allow for an addition, but believes a different approach is needed than proposed.
-Staff does note that last year the Board approved the demolition of the roof and the rear elevation of the end unit rowhouse at the north end of this row of townhouses (BAR Case #2006-00001, 2/15/06).
-Therefore, Staff recommends deferral of the application to restudy the amount of proposed demolition/encapsulation, particularly on the east elevation.
+However, Staff has been concerned about the proposed amount of demolition and encapsulation, particularly on the east elevation, which would alter the existing recess and projecting pattern established on South Lee Street.
+In staff's opinion, this pattern of facades is a character-defining trait of this section of Yates Garden and should be preserved if possible.
+Previously, the applicant had proposed to encapsulate the east elevation with an addition that would be flushed with the adjacent property.
+In this proposal, the applicant has revised that addition to project approximately 2' from the adjacent building, which may be construed as preserving the pattern but altering the rhythm.
+Staff is less concerned with the proposed demolition and encapsulation of the roof.
+Also, staff does note that last year the Board approved the demolition of the roof and the rear elevation of the end unit rowhouse at the north end of this row of townhouses (BAR Case #2006-00001, 2/15/06).
+Because this unit is an end unit, staff believes that there are challenges to constructing any form of an addition, and that the proposal of the applicant may be the most viable option.